Quit Playing The Game You’ve Already Won

 When asked about “why he quit” decades later, he said that he made the best decision with the information he had at the time.

-Or an accidental stock pick which you then forgot about and which later turned into a goldmine that gave you that lottery-like outcome.
-Whatever the case maybe, you now have a decision to make.
-What should you do?
-Money wise, you are done with the slaving.
+Or an accidental stock pick which you then forgot about, and which later turned into a goldmine that gave you that lottery-like outcome.

 When you’ve won the game, it is not just money that is at stake.
 It is time.
 It is freedom to do what you really aspired to do with this one precious thing called life.
-That is at stake.
-What else would you be doing with your time is at stake if money were no longer an issue.
+That is what’s at stake.
+What else would you be doing with your time is at stake if money was no longer an issue.

+So how do you know if you’ve won the game?
 We’ve all heard of the four percent rule.
-That is, if you can cover your yearly living expenses on four percent of your money, you are technically done.
+That is, if you can cover your annual living expenses with four percent of your money, you are technically done.
 You’ve won the game.
 Because if you’ve designed your life and your money right, you in theory will never run out.

 But if you can get that goalpost from not moving, you are done.
 Not done working but done working on somebody else’s terms.
 That is the essence of financial independence.